Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

 :::
 - `LogSizeBytes` - Type: `integer` - The maximum size that the generated Log Files should be in bytes.
 Setting this value to 0 will cause the tool to create one log file and not split the results between multiple logs.
 - `HornbillUserIDColumn` - Type: `string` - Used to specify the Hornbill User ID column for matching users against (asset owners, used by etc).
 Supported values: `h_user_id` (default), `h_employee_id`, `h_email`, `h_name`, `h_attrib1`, `h_attrib8` and `h_login_id`. **Please note:** `last logged on`, `owned by` and `used by` will use the same field - i.e. one can NOT specify which column to match to individually.
+- `SkipSelfUpdate` - Type: `boolean` - Defaults to `false`.
+If set to `true` then the binary will NOT [self-update](/data-imports-guide/assets/overview#updates) when there is a newer minor or patch release available
+- `SkipExtendedAudit` - Type: `boolean` - Defaults to `false`.
+If set to `true` then updates to the Extended Attribute fields will not be audited on your Hornbill instance

 #### SourceConfig